ansonphong/postworld/dev/DATABASE-STRUCTURE.md

 ```

 #### __post_relationships__ : *JSON*
+- Outlines the user's relationships to posts, in terms of votes that they have vast

 - __viewed__ : Used to generate a report of which content the user has viewed